 Willamette, Revisited

-There’s this river near my house called the Willamette.
+There’s this river near the house I grew up in called the Willamette.
 In high school, this was my “third location”.
 I had my house.
 I had my school.
 And everything that didn’t happen at either of those, happened at the Willamette.

 I rowed on this river every day, twice a day, for 7 years.
 Outside of practice, I walked on its beaches.
 I ran its paths.
-I swam across.
-In middle school, I did a study about the insects on its shores.
-In high school, it hosted bonfires.
-First as a COVID necessity (with 3 masked friends sitting around a fire in the middle of April), but then, as a traditional gathering place, where I’d throw crazy bonfires with upwards of 20 people.
+I swam it’s breadth.
+In middle school, I did a study about the insects in it’s riparian zone.
+In high school, I hosted bonfires on its shores.
+First as a COVID necessity (with 3 masked friends sitting around a fire in the middle of April), but then, as a traditional gathering place, where I’d throw crazy parties with upwards of 20 people.
 This was my social life.

 I only went home for a few short weeks this summer, so, in order to reconnect, I invited everyone I could think of to a bonfire.
 A “one year reunion”, as sad and washed up as that sounds.

 Things went fine at first.
-We’d all just gotten back from a ridiculous attempt to place a person onto a buoy in the middle of the river, and were enjoying a roaring fire with our toes in the sand.
+We made a ridiculous attempt to place a person onto a buoy in the middle of the river, and then started our fire to warm up.
+As the sun went down, we enjoyed our roaring driftwood-fueled fire, our toes in the sand.

 I began introducing myself to everyone who walked by, and hyped up my friends in front of the youth.
 As more and more arrived, and my little Wunderboom 2 portable speaker began to be dominated by huge boomboxes, we became a tiny island of light surrounded by a sea of people.